 Steven T. Kessel Administrative Law Judge

-- 2. Petitioner characterizes the device as a "buffet server" but the nomenclature is irrelevant.
+- back to note 1 2.
+Petitioner characterizes the device as a "buffet server" but the nomenclature is irrelevant.
 The parties do not dispute that the device's purpose was to keep food hot.
 That said, I note that Petitioner's own documents refer to the device as a "steam table."
 P. Ex.
 48.

-- 3. P. Exs.
+- back to note 2 3.
+P. Exs.
 102-111 are a subset of P. Exs.
 95-111, all of which I exclude because Petitioner filed them untimely and without establishing good cause for doing so.

-- 4. Petitioner's loss of NATCEP is by operation of law.
+- back to note 3 4.
+Petitioner's loss of NATCEP is by operation of law.
 A facility loses NATCEP where it is subject to an extended survey and penalties of $10,483 or more are imposed against it.
 42 C.F.R. § 483.151(b)(2).
 Both elements are present in this case.

 - back to note 4